luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

 Brendl, C. M., & Higgins, E. T. (1996).
 Principles of judging valence: What makes events positive or negative?.
 In Advances in experimental social psychology (Vol. 28, pp. 95-160).
 Academic Press.

 Mohammad, S. (2016).
 A practical guide to sentiment annotation: Challenges and solutions.
 In Proceedings of the 7th Workshop on Computational Approaches to Subjectivity, Sentiment and Social Media Analysis (pp. 174-179).

+## FAQ: (Don't hesitate to email me your questions so that I can update this section (: )

+1. I was not sure how to annotate this one as there are two things the post mentions – the film and Israel-Palestine conflict – but the primary target of the opinion is the film.

+Answer: When there are two targets in the posts and the author's valenced emotion towards the targets are not consistent, please choose *Mixed*.
+Please don't decide the sentence valence based on one of the PTO while multiple PTOs are presented.